opensearch-project/documentation-website/_opensearch/geohexgrid-agg.md

 Parameter | Data Type | Description
 :--- | :--- | :---
 field | String | The field that contains the geopoints.
 This field must be mapped as a `geo_point` field.
 If the field contains an array, all array values are aggregated.
 Required. precision | Integer | The zoom level used to determine grid cells for bucketing results.
 Valid values are in the [0, 15] range.
+Optional.
 Default is 5. bounds | Object | The bounding box for filtering geopoints.
 The bounding box is defined by the top left and bottom right vertices.
 The vertices are specified as geopoints in one of the following formats: <br>- An object with a latitude and longitude<br>- An array in the [`longitude`, `latitude`] format<br>- A string in the "`latitude`,`longitude`" format<br>- A geohash <br>- Well-known text (WKT).<br> See the [geopoint formats]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/geo-point#formats) for format examples.
 Optional. size | Integer | The maximum number of buckets to return.
 When there are more buckets than `size`, OpenSearch returns buckets with more documents.
 Optional.
 Default is 10,000. shard_size | Integer | The maximum number of buckets to return from each shard.
 Optional.
-Default is max (10, `size` &middot; number of shards), which gives a more accurate count of higher prioritized buckets.
+Default is max (10, `size` &middot; number of shards), which gives a more accurate count of higher-prioritized buckets.